-8. From the traces shown in Figure 1D, it is clear that the calcium peak is not corresponding to the action potential.
+8. (1) From the traces shown in Figure 1D, it is clear that the calcium peak is not corresponding to the action potential.
 As brought up before, GCaMP family of calcium indicators are slow in general compared to many actually calcium events, even with 6f depending on the questions.
 This poses limitations on temporal resolution.
 Again, depending on the questions, many applications might get by.
 Here, temporal profile is the key since many analyses rely solely on the time.
-It is known that PV cells are fast spiking interneurons with short spike onset times.
+(2) It is known that PV cells are fast spiking interneurons with short spike onset times.
 Therefore it is surprising that a slow rise time is found.
 One possible explanation is that the abundance of parvalbumin proteins which are calcium buffers, buffers the calcium far more compared to other cell types such as ChI and MSNs and therefore mask spike-activity related calcium fluctuations reported by GCaMP6f.
 Therefore the kinetics in GCaMP is more a byproduct of the cells biochemistry rather than it reporting the activity signature of the cell during motion.
-I suggest showing the relation of the GCaMP signal in PV striatal cells and spiking behavior, preferably in vivo using optotaging as a way to confirm spike detection from PV cells.
+(3) I suggest showing the relation of the GCaMP signal in PV striatal cells and spiking behavior, preferably in vivo using optotaging as a way to confirm spike detection from PV cells.

-Response: We agree that the calcium peak does not reflect the action potential and have made no such claim anywhere within the manuscript.
-We acknowledged this fact in the previous rebuttal and included a statement within the manuscript with citations that suggests the calcium signal likely reflects bursting within cell populations.
-Indeed, previous studies have reported prolonged calcium dynamics in interneuron populations (Pinto and Dan; Neuron, 2015).
-As PV cells within the striatum show bursts in excess of 60 Hz for sustained periods of time (Sharott et al., 2012), PV calcium signals likely reflect bursts of action potentials representing the highest periods of sustained cell activity, however as described in detail below, this information is not central to the prediction based upon, or interpretation of the results of our studies.
+Response: (1) We absolutely agree with the limitation of the temporal resolution of Ca imaging.
+We acknowledged this and included a statement with citations that suggests the calcium signal likely reflects bursting within cell populations.
+(2) As PV cells within the striatum show bursts in excess of 60 Hz for sustained periods of time (Sharott et al., 2012), PV calcium signals likely reflect changes in the bursts of action potentials representing the highest periods of sustained cell activity, however as described in detail below, this information is not central to the prediction based upon, or interpretation of the results of our studies.

+We believe that optotaging experiments will indeed confirm that GCaMP is not measuring single PV responses.
+It is interesting experiments, but we fell that this will take years to complete and the results will not affect our interpretation of our current results.